-Distemper in dogs, which is highly contagious, is a sometimes fatal disease that is seen in canines worldwide.
+Distemper in dogs, which is highly contagious, can be a fatal disease that is seen in canines worldwide.
 Though its prevalence has diminished greatly due to vaccination, distemper cases and outbreaks are still seen sporadically.

-Canine distemper is caused by the canine distemper virus.
-This virus can also infect several other species including ferrets and wild animals such as coyotes, foxes, wolves, skunks and raccoons.
+Canine distemper is a sometimes fatal virus that can also infect several other species including ferrets and wild animals such as coyotes, foxes, wolves, skunks, and raccoons.

 Canine distemper causes symptoms in multiple body systems, including the gastrointestinal tract, respiratory tract, and the brain and spinal cord.
 The appearance of symptoms and course of distemper can be variable, ranging from very mild illness to fatal disease.
 Any of the following may be present: